tiefpunkt/Lora-TTNMapper-T-Beam/README.md

 ## Intro

+This Fork from DeuxVis, supports OLED display on the I²C interface on GPIO22 and GPI21.
+This repo contains a patched SSD1306 library from [smartnick](https://github.com/smartinick/Adafruit_SSD1306), enabling individual I²C pins and to set I²C Clock to 800kHz.

 This is a simple sketch demonstrating the capability of the [TTGO T-Beam](https://www.aliexpress.com/store/product/TTGO-T-Beam-ESP32-433-868-915Mhz-WiFi-wireless-Bluetooth-Module-ESP-32-GPS-NEO-6M/2090076_32875743018.html) as a [TTN Mapper](https://ttnmapper.org/) Node on [The Things Network](https://www.thethingsnetwork.org/) LoraWAN.

 Derived from [sbiermann/Lora-TTNMapper-ESP32](https://github.com/sbiermann/Lora-TTNMapper-ESP32) and with some information/inspiration from [cyberman54/ESP32-Paxcounter](https://github.com/cyberman54/ESP32-Paxcounter) and [Edzelf/LoRa](https://github.com/Edzelf/LoRa).